davebenson/doom4-walkthrough/README.md

 ## Mission 2:  Fight:  U-shaped catwalk area
 This can be a difficult fight, but judicious use of Grenades, Barrels, and Possessed Engineers can make it fairly painless.

-Post Fight:  There's a Codex Entry "Environments / Resource Operations" and a door.
+Post Fight:  There's CODEX ENTRY "Environments / Resource Operations" and a door.

 You can enter the room through a path with more goodies by looking for a screen in the left of the control console that you can interact to "???".
 This will stop the fast moving elevators at the central part of the U.  Climb up the elevators and enter through the second story for health, armor, and shotgun ammo.